Will office of CJI come under RTI Act: SC verdict tomorrow at 2 pm

 A single judge of the Delhi HC upheld the order of the CIC and said that the order of the CJI comes under the RTI Act.
 In the meantime, a full court of the Supreme Court resolved that the assets of judges be declared voluntarily in public by publishing them on the official website.

-The order of the single judge was challenged before a division bench, following which a three judge bench was constituted.
+The order of the single judge was challenged before a division bench, following which a three-judge bench was constituted.

-After the three judge bench upheld the order of the single judge, an appeal was filed in the Supreme Court.
+After the three-judge bench upheld the order of the single judge, an appeal was filed in the Supreme Court.
 The Bench headed by the CJI had reserved orders and will now pronounce the verdict on Wednesday.